-The University of Guelph grew out of three founding colleges, including the Ontario Agricultural College (1874) and the Ontario Veterinary College (1862).
-Now Guelph is again embracing its expertise in food, the environment and communities.
-It’s paying off: Guelph attracts more research money than any other university in Canada without a medical school.
+The University of Guelph grew out of three founding colleges: the Ontario Agricultural College (1874), the Ontario Veterinary College (1862) and the Macdonald Institute (1903).
+Guelph embraces its expertise in food, the environment and communities.
+It’s home to a global DNA barcoding project aimed at ensuring food security and protecting endangered species.
+The focus on this type of research is paying off: Guelph attracts some $150 million a year in funding for wide-ranging projects.
 That may explain why science students study in glitzy new labs.
 Arts students are just as lucky.
-The writer-in-residence program attracts heavyweights such as Jane Urquhart, award-winning author Lawrence Hill teaches creative writing, and theatre students are taught by the proliﬁc Sky Gilbert.
-“Our unique expertise is allowing us to improve life through teaching, research and outreach,” says Franco Vaccarino, the university’s president.
-“What our students love is how, at Guelph, they not only acquire knowledge, but also learn critical and creative-thinking skills.”
-The campus is centered around Johnston Green, which is ringed by mature oaks and beautiful century-old buildings.
+The writer-in-residence program attracts heavyweights such as Jane Urquhart; award-winning author Lawrence Hill teaches creative writing; and theatre students are taught by the proliﬁc Sky Gilbert.
+“Research is critical to developing innovations that benefit people, animals and the environment,” says president Franco Vaccarino.
+“Canada’s food university has a 150-year legacy in agri-food and a reputation for innovation and discovery.”
+The campus is centred around Johnston Green, which is ringed by mature oaks and beautiful century-old buildings.
 It has its share of brutalist architecture that flourished in the ’60s and ’70s—the cavernous MacKinnon arts building and the expansive South Residences—but the welcoming green space of the arboretum is a boon for the whole community.

 • Biomedical Engineering: This hands-on major relies on engineering design and problem-solving to focus on improving human health.
 Students complete design projects beginning in first year.